WYAM (AM)

-WYAM (890 AM, "Fiesta Mexicana 890") is a Spanish language Variety formatted radio station licensed to serve Hartselle, Alabama.
+WYAM (890 kHz) is a regional Mexican formatted AM radio station licensed to serve Hartselle, Alabama.
 The station primarily serves the Huntsville, Alabama, area.
-It is owned by Decatur Communications Properties, LLC.
+It is owned by Signal Mountain Broadcasting, LLC.

 Due to FCC regulations, the station must sign-off at sunset to protect Chicago's WLS.
-The WYAM transmitter is located about 1 mile south of the Tennessee River adjacent to I-65.
+The WYAM transmitter is located about 1 mi south of the Tennessee River adjacent to I-65.

 Programming

 The station is one of three in the area that broadcast in Spanish.
 The others are WKAC (1080 AM) in Athens (which broadcasts part-time in English) and WJHX (620 AM) in Lexington.

 The station is also an affiliate of the American Family Radio network.

 WYAM carried limited OSRN programming, and is a former affiliate of the now-defunct Outdoor Sports Radio Network.

 WYAM also has a television department, WYAM TV51, which airs live programming and satellite programming from around the country, offers video editing services, and ad buys for commercials advertising.